BICCN/BCDC-Metadata/Templates/project_collection/template_instructions.md

 #### **has use of results limited by** (*license*)
   * This is the usage license for the data collected by this project
   * This field is controlled by the vocabulary in the `license` column on `values` sheet
   * Most BICCN projects should have a `CCBY4` license (https://creativecommons.org/licenses/by/4.0/)
-  * Most Allen Institute projects should have an `AIBSTOU` license (https://alleninstitute.org/legal/terms-use/), unless they are receiving BICCN funding
   * If there are related data included in this project that received funding from a separate source, then it could potentially be submitted with a separate license
+  * Ideally, only one license applies to any given data collection project.
+    If different data collections in the project may be subject to different license terms, then please list them in the project and data collection descriptions.
   * Please contact [data.curation@alleninstitute.org](mailto:data.curation@alleninstitute.org)
     and / or program officer if you are not sure what license to use.